Index Lifecycle Management

 Setting a Retention Policy

 Lifecycle management is defined at the end of object group creation, as described in Creating Object Groups.
-Administrators can select the Retention Policy and define when the daily intervals should be deleted.
+Administrators can select the Retention Policy and define when daily intervals should be deleted.
 Time frames can be specified as a number of days or months.

 Administrators have the option to retain an object group's daily intervals "forever" without an automated cleanup.
 Deselect the Retention Policy field to specify an Unlimited retention of daily intervals.